What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 We firmly believe that a beautiful, serene environment is essential to healing.
 All of our eating disorder treatment centers are carefully designed with that in mind.
 ERC provides restful, spacious facilities that support the therapeutic process.

-For individuals who would prefer online eating disorder therapy, we also offer Eating Recovery At Home.
+For individuals who would prefer online eating disorder therapy, we also offer Eating Recovery At Home, our virtual eating disorder treatment program.

 • Develop a healthy relationship with food